VictorAlessander/billing-manager-api/README.md

 # Usage

 1. Fork this project (master branch)
+2. Install the dependencies in requirements.txt file
-2. Give the necessary permissions to the start.sh file and run it
+3. Give the necessary permissions to the start.sh file and run it

 # Contribution